 This flower has a rich gold or rust color and can tolerate a light frost.
 They even have the ability to seed and reward you with more blooms in the spring.
 It can repel many insects and it is a great medicinal plant.
 Having this plant around is good for your health and healing.

 These make beautiful lush flower beds and do very well in cool weather.
 The come in all colors and varieties.
 Cascadia, supertunia, wave, and surfinia are the most popular types of petunias because they tend to spread out and can be used to create ground covers or trailing on other objects for a wall effect.

 American Honeysuckle or Lonicera American

 This is a sweet smelling vine plant that can produce yellow flowers accented with red, purple or pink colors.
 This plant can be planted near fences and create privacy with their thick foliage.
-The smell alone will sooth your soul.
+The smell alone will soothe your soul.

 This variety of sunflower blooms in early fall.
 Helianthus: Lemon Queen is a creamy yellow bloom that will add brightness to any garden.
 Plant this one in plenty of sunlight and watch it grow to at least 8 feet tall.

 Red Spider Lily

 These grow tall and bright out of the ground.
 They are sometimes called naked ladies because they are not covered in leaves.
 The exotic red lilies produce spider-like clusters of stringy flowers that are pretty dramatic.
 They do well in full sun and can grow to 2 or 3 feet tall.

 This plant produces lovely lavender stalks with a nice scent.
 It will do well during droughts and low water areas.
 They can grow to 5 feet tall and will take full sun.
 Its loveliness draws ample hummingbirds and butterflies.
 Plant this one near your window and enjoy the show.
 Use the fresh or dried plant to make tea.
 It has amazing cough suppressant properties and can be used for cooking as well as other medicinal things.